-- Rims – The ISO system reports inner rim width x bead seat diameter, in mm.
+- Rims – The ISO system reports bead seat and inner rim diameterwi, in mm.
 A 23-622 rim will support 700c tires from 700c x 32 to 700c x 46.
 Rim and tire manufacturers, bike shops and users may try to extend the range.
 A production gravel bike will have an n-622 rim, typically 23-622, and tires from 700c x 35 up to 700c x 40 or more.
 A bike with 650b tires will have an n-584 rim.

 Tire size also depends on frame clearance.
-Some gravel bikes will take up to 700c x 40; others e.g. Salsa Warbird take up to 700c x 45.
+Some gravel bikes will take up to 700c x 45; e.g. Salsa Warbird t.
 Some gravel enthusiasts like to use a wide 650b tire on an n-584 rim.
 Salsa has an FAQ (in 2020, for the Warbird) indicating that it can run fenders on 700c x 38 or 650b x 47 tires.
-Cannondale’s Topstone alloy models shipped with 700c x 40 (WTB Nano) tires in 2019, but changed to 700c x 37 (WTB Riddler) in 2020.
+Cannondale’s Topstone alloy models shipped with 700c x 40 WTB Nano tires in 2019, but changed to 700c x 37 WTB Riddler in 2020.

 Most new gravel bikes have bead clincher tires and tubes, but are tubeless ready.
 For instance, the Cannondale Topstone alloy models shipped with WTB ST i23 TCS tubeless ready rims.
 The i23 is a metal alloy 23-n rim.
 WTB has versions of i23 including a “26 inch” mountain bike rim, and 23-622 for 700c tires.
 Wheel manufacturers have refined the bead hook at the outer edge of the rim into a channel – e.g. WTB describes its system as a beadlock – to make the bead fit tightly.
 Removing a tire from such rims can be a challenge.
 Bike mechanics know how to break the bead out of from this kind of rim without using tools that might mar the bead or the rim.
-(Bicycle tires should not require a hydraulic press bead breaker, but the rims for tubeless tires lock tight.
+Bicycle tires should not require a hydraulic press bead breaker, but the rims for tubeless tires lock tight.